Dart Early Childhood Journalism Initiative

 Since 2017 the initiative has organized several in-person, multi-day workshops which have brought together more than 200 journalists from around the world, four virtual fellowship programs that have provided reporting grants to 75 journalists from 25 countries, and fostered relationships between international experts and journalists across the globe.
 More specifics about each program, the journalists we’ve supported, and relevant resources can be found at the links below:

 In June 2022 the Dart Center launched a webinar series to help journalists undertake science-informed, innovative reporting on urgent global issues through the lens of the youngest children.
-The webinar series will be open to journalists around the world, and will feature world-renowned neuroscientists, practitioners, policymakers and journalists working at the cutting edge of early childhood development and a wide intersection of issues.
+The webinar series was opened to journalists around the world, and featured world-renowned neuroscientists, practitioners, policymakers and journalists working at the cutting edge of early childhood development and a wide intersection of issues.

 In addition, we are organizing early-childhood focused seminars, panels, and networking opportunities at major global and national journalism association conferences to inspire learning, facilitate connections and foster collaboration between journalists, experts and practitioners.